p-n-c/slow-llm/README.md

    ```

 2. **Configure the model:**
-   By default, the server uses the `Llama-3` model with a maximum output of 750 tokens.
+   By default, the server uses the `Llama-3` model from [gpt4all](https://github.com/nomic-ai/gpt4all) with a maximum output of 750 tokens.
 To change this, update environment variables before starting the server.

    ```bash
    # On bash